 - high-quality college and career advisement throughout K-12;

 - rigorous early postsecondary and work-based learning opportunities in high school; and

 - seamless vertical alignment between K-12, postsecondary programs, and career opportunities as a result of effective partnerships among school districts, higher education institutions, employers, and community organizations.

 Regional Pathways Coordinators

-Tennessee Pathways regional coordinators will operate in the nine economic regions of the state to lead the alignment of local education institutions and employers.
+Tennessee Pathways regional coordinators operate in the nine economic regions of the state to lead the alignment of local education institutions and employers.
 Regional coordinators act as the “glue” between school districts, postsecondary institutions, employers, and community leaders facilitating communication and collaboration.
-Coordinators will create cross-sector committees of stakeholders within regions, lead regional strategic planning, facilitate partnership agreements across sectors, and extend the capacity of local school districts and their partners to create seamless pathways for students.
-Regional coordinators will be hired in the early fall of 2018.
+Coordinators are uniquely positioned to facilitate partnership agreements across sectors and extend the capacity of local school districts and their partners to create seamless pathways for students.